 As you shop for the perfect office chair, you are probably busy deciding between what type of leather to get or whether you should jump on the ergonomic chair bandwagon.
 Chances are that you haven’t given much thought to the less glamorous parts of office chairs, such as the casters.
-After all, how many different casters could there possible be?
+After all, how many different casters could there possibly be?
 The answer: plenty.
-With that in mind, we have complied all the information you need to know about office chair casters into one convenient reference guide.
+With that in mind, we have compiled all the information you need to know about office chair casters into one convenient reference guide.

 Need help?
 Get our Free Office Chair Buying Guide!

 Full Disclaimer: We are an office furniture dealer and sell some of the products we review.
 To learn more about the products we sell, our review process and why you can trust us, please visit: Why we’re different.
 Who is BTOD.com and The Breakroom Blog?

 - What to Consider When Shopping for Casters

 - Twin Wheel vs. Single Wheel Casters

 - Types of Casters